CSCfi/csc-user-guide/docs/apps/kraken.md

 ```text
 kraken2 --help
 ```
-There are several Kraken2 reference databases available in Puhti.
+There are several Kraken2 reference databases available in Puhti-rhel7.
 By default Kraken2 uses the _standard_ database  that is based on taxonomic information and complete genomes in RefSeq for the bacterial, archaeal, and viral domains, along with the human genome and a collection of known vectors (UniVec_Core).

-Available databases in Puhti are:
+Available databases in Puhti-rhel7 are:

 |name  | Mem. request | description    |
 |------|--------------|-----------------|